SECTION 4050 - PIPE REHABILITATION

 1. CIPP Main Lining:

 a.
-Measurement: Each diameter of main pipe lining will be measured in linear feet along the centerline of the pipe lining from center of manhole to center of manhole.
+Measurement: Each size of main pipe lining will be measured in linear feet along the centerline of the pipe lining from center of manhole to center of manhole.

 b.
-Payment: Payment will be made at the unit price per linear foot for each diameter of pipe lining.
+Payment: Payment will be made at the unit price per linear foot for each size of pipe lining.

 c.
 Includes: Unit price includes, but is not limited to, furnishing and installing the liner and appurtenances, CCTV inspection immediately prior to lining, bypass pumping unless otherwise specified, sliding foil, post-lining CCTV inspection, and all costs associated with the public information and notification program.